ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 ### setConnectionListener(httpRequest, listener)

 * `listener <function>`
-listeners signature: `function(connection)`
+listener's signature: `(connection)`
     * `connection <ResponsiveWebSocketServerConnection>` connection to the client

-The 'connection' event occurs when the WebSocket client connects to the server.
+The "connection" event occurs when the WebSocket client connects to the server.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketServer` class.
+`listener` can be `null` or `undefined`.

+### setUpgradeListener(listener)

+* `listener <function>`
+listener's signature: `(httpRequest, handshakeAction)`
+    * `httpRequest <HttpRequest>` request from uWebSockets.js
+    * `handshakeAction <HandshakeAction>`
+    an object that can accept or reject a request for creating a WebSocket connection

+The method sets the event handler that occurs when server receive request to create a WebSocket connection.
+By default, all connections are accepted.
+`this` link inside the handler points to the instance object `ResponsiveWebSocketServer'.
+`listener` can be `null` or `undefined`.

 ## Class ResponsiveWebSocketServerConnection

-Extends ResponsiveWebSocketConnection.
+* extends `ResponsiveWebSocketConnection`

 Connection to the client.

 ### getRemoteAddress()